Lead in Drinking Water Compliance

 - Eye Wash Stations: All agency eye wash stations are never to be used for consumption.
 Teachers in rooms where these stations are located must provide written instruction to students annually (or at the beginning of every semester if there are new students) indicating there is to be no drinking from any of these fixtures.
 They will be placarded to read Not for Drinking Use.

 Testing Results and Remediation Actions for SOCSD Schools

-Listed below is all data from water testing that was performed in the district beginning in 2016.
+Listed below is all data from water testing that was performed in the district in Spring 2021.
 To make it easier to decipher, spreadsheets have been developed.
 The actual laboratory reports have not been posted, but are available to anyone upon request; they will be kept in the SOCSD Facilities Office.
 As new information becomes available (i.e. any repaired outlets or resampling data) it will be posted accordingly.

 William O. Schaefer Elementary School

 Tappan Zee Education Center (former Tappan Zee Elementary School)